 Legal costs are a separate item that will need to be paid in your case.
 These are the expenses that a lawyer incurs in furthering your case, such as the costs to file documents, copy medical records, and hire expert witnesses (a doctor, for example) to testify at your worker’s comp hearing.

 You will be ultimately be responsible for paying these costs.
 However, if you don’t have the cash to pay for these costs up front, many lawyers will agree to advance the costs and deduct them from your settlement or award.
-Many, but not all, lawyers will also agree to waive legal costs if they aren’t able to help you recover benefits.
+Some, but not all, lawyers will also agree to waive legal costs if they aren’t able to help you recover benefits.

 Every lawyer has his or her own policies when it comes to attorneys’ fees and costs.
 Be sure to read the lawyer’s fee agreement carefully and ask questions before signing.